 I participated in Google Code-IN 2011 especially working for FFmpeg, finding bugs and submitting reports.
 All my work is under the name oanastratulat.
 List of bugs and patches can be find here.
 I want to work again close with an open source organization because I am using embedded platform on a daily basis(Raspberry PI and RoBoard for robotics) and I feel that I need to give something in exchange to the community.
-The status of a user does not satisfy me anymore therefore I would like to contribute within this community so that people can actually make use of my work.
+Being only a simple user does not comfort me anymore and having chance of doing something that lots of members will use is just magnificent.